wp-plugins/email-list/readme.txt

 = Do I have to know how to program or design? =

-No.  The email list does the programming and design.
+No.  The email marketing list does the programming and design.

-= Is there a limit to the number of email list I can create? = Yes, you can create one email list per site.
+= Is there a limit to the number of email marketing list I can create? = Yes, you can create one email marketing list per site.

-= Can the email list be put on my homepage? =
-You can put forms on you website, including your homepage, to subscribe users to your email list.
+= Can the email marketing list be put on my homepage? = You can put forms on you website, including your homepage, to subscribe users to your email marketing list.

-= Can I put email list on any post or page? =
-You can put forms on you website to subscribe users to your email list.
+= Can I put email marketing list on any post or page? = You can put forms on you website to subscribe users to your email marketing list.

 == Screenshots ==